european-dynamics-rnd/bd4nrg-dapb/README.md

 git clone https://github.com/european-dynamics-rnd/bd4nrg-dapb-files.git
 ```

-2. There is the docker-compose.yml file located under /opt/bd4nrg-dapb/docker that contains all the configuration of the onenet fiware true connector containers.
+2. There is the docker-compose.yml file located under /opt/bd4nrg-dapb/docker that contains all the configuration of the BD4NRG DAPB containers.
 Go to that file by typing the command
 ```
 cd /opt/bd4nrg-dapb/docker
 ```